RealRobotics/rpi-kb/eduroam/eduroam.md

     |Inner authentication:| `MSCHAPV2`|
     |Username:| `username@leeds.ac.uk`|
     |Password:| `xxxxxxxx`|
+    NOTE: REtest this and take screen shots.
+It think there is a check box to tick.

     All other fields should be left blank.
 Replace `username` with your username and `xxxxxxxx` with your password.
 Press `OK` and then try connecting to Eduroam.
 If all goes well, you should be able to connect.
 4. Finally for this section, remove the old network applet as follows.
 Right click menu bar on top of screen -> open "Panel Settings" -> "Panel Applets": remove "Wireless & Wired Network".
 To keep things tidy, you also need to remove the spacer.
 Right click on the space where the network icon used to be and select 'Remove "Spacer"'.